health & dyslexia: diet & nutrition – fatty acids

-There have been a multitude of studies, which have shown that abnormal levels of fatty acids in the brain could be behind the practical and behavioural problems experienced by dyslexic children, as well as those with dyspraxia and attention deficit/hyperactivity disorder (ADHD).
+There has been a multitude of studies, which have shown that abnormal levels of fatty acids in the brain could be behind the practical and behavioural problems experienced by dyslexic children, as well as those with dyspraxia and attention-deficit/hyperactivity disorder (ADHD).

-Many research papers show that underachieving children, improved dramatically when their diets were supplemented with fish oils.
-The fish oils contain omega-3 fatty acids that are essential for brain development and function but are largely missing from modern processed diets.
+Many research papers show that underachieving children, improved dramatically when their diets had been supplemented with fish oils.
+The fish oils contain omega-3 fatty acids that are essential for brain development and function but are mostly missing from modern processed foods.

-Two products containing fatty acids; are ‘Efalex’ and ‘Eye q Micro’.
-These products contain long chain polyunsaturated fatty acids that appear to play an important role in the development of the eye and brain especially vision, co-ordination, memory and concentration.
+There are several products available which contain fatty acids, and the following two appear most popular; are ‘Efalex’ and ‘Eye q Micro’.
+These products include long-chain polyunsaturated fatty acids that seem to play an essential role in the development of the eye and brain especially vision, coordination, memory and concentration.

 a natural approach to fatty acids